JoeyRussoniello/frosts/docs/quickstart.md

+---
-# Frosts: 15-Minute Quickstart Guide
+title: 15-Minute Quickstart Guide
+nav_order: 2
+---

 Welcome to **frosts**, a beginner-friendly data analysis toolkit for Excel using Office Scripts.
 This guide walks you through the basics of working with data using Frosts, even if you've never written a line of code before.
 If you can use Excel, you can use Frosts.